 The detection of EHEC is achieved through the PCR.
 The treatment should be symptomatic with electrolytes and infusions and plasmapheresis.
 Loperamide and antibiotics are absolutely contraindicated as they do not act against the toxins and there are indications that HUS symptoms occur more frequently among antibiosis.
 Since 2009, there is a monoclonal antibody called eculizumab, which inhibits the complement system and reduces the mortality with atypical HUS.

-The suspicion or evidence of an EHEC infection is notifiable under law if an HUS is present, two or more people are sick, or the sick person works in the food industry.
-The suspicion, the illness and death by a bacterial HUS is also notifiable under law.
+The suspicion or evidence of an EHEC infection is notifiable under the law if an HUS is present, two or more people are sick, or the sick person works in the food industry.
+The suspicion, the illness and death by a bacterial HUS is also notifiable under the law.

 Infections with enteroaggregative E. coli